 Seine River Cruise

-We can definitely recommend the Bateaux Parisiens River Cruise.
-These depart from just next to the Eiffel Tower, so fit in nicely with this itinerary, and they are included for free if you pick up a Paris Pass.
+For a daytime cruise we can definitely recommend the Bateaux Parisiens River Cruise.
+These depart from just next to the Eiffel Tower, so fit in nicely with this itinerary.
+They are are also included for free if you pick up a Paris Pass or a Paris City Card.

 The cruise takes in all the highlights from the Eiffel Tower to Notre Dame, and there’s commentary included.
-So sit back, relax, and let the scenery roll by.
+All you have to do is sit back, relax, and let the scenery float by.

 Hop on Hop off Bus